 Data driven decision making, powered by Tableau

-Learners will be able to collect, organise and study data to provide business insight.
-They’ll have a good understanding of data structures, database systems and procedures and the range of analytical tools used to undertake a range of different types of analyses.
+Businesses are drowning in data.
+The ability to understand and utilise this data creates a real competitive advantage.
+Data Analyst apprentices benefit the business by collecting, organising and studying data to provide insight to the organisation.
+Apprentices will develop a good understanding of data structures, database systems and procedures and the range of tools used to undertake a range of different types of analyses.

 Who is it for